-American Citizen Services at the U.S. Consulate General Hong Kong and Macau has returned to full passport services.
+American Citizen Services at the U.S. Consulate General Hong Kong and Macau is providing full passport services.
 For these services, please make an appointment here: Appointment System.
 We open appointment slots on a weekly basis.
 We encourage you to keep checking the online appointment system if you do not immediately find an open slot.

 Please enroll in the Smart Traveler Enrollment Program (STEP) to receive the latest COVID-19 and American Citizen Services updates.